Japan trade deal opens markets for $7 billion in U.S. products: Trump

 Japan will see reduced or eliminated tariffs on a small amount of agricultural goods, including cut flowers and soy sauce, and a wide range of industrial goods, including machine tools, steam turbines, bicycles and musical instruments.

-The digital trade agreement largely follows the U.S. model of internet development, prohibiting taxes on cross-border digital downloads as well as rules requiring data localization, including for financial services, USTR said.
+The digital trade agreement largely follows the U.S. model of internet development, prohibiting taxes on cross-border digital downloads as well as rules requiring data localization - storing data on devices physically present within a country’s borders - including for financial services, USTR said.

-Reporting by Jeff Mason; writing by David Lawder; editing by Grant McCool and Jonathan Oatis
+Reporting by Jeff Mason, David Lawder and David Brunnstrom; editing by Grant McCool and Jonathan Oatis